 Before even one image is placed or word is written, it is important to identify the main selling points of what's being advertised.
 Think about what makes your product or service unique.
 Compare it to similar items or services in your area.
 Hit the main selling points that will grab the public's attention and send them to you.
 A long list isn't necessary, a few key notes will do.

 Verbiage and Images

 A bold headline will grab your reader's attention before they've even realized they've read it.
-It should be short and concise and in a larger font than the rest of the type.
+It should be short and concise, and in a larger font than the rest of the type.
 It's the bait designed to draw the reader in to the rest of the flyer's message.
-Take care to choose just one or two easy-to-read fonts so as not to overwhelm the reader's eye.
-Choose colors that complement each other.
+Take care to choose just one or two easy to read fonts so as not to overwhelm the reader's eye.
+Choose colors that compliment each other.

 Call to Action

-Every successful marketing piece has what's called a "call to action," and your flyer should be no different.
+Every successful marketing piece has what's called a 'call to action', and your flyer should be no different.
 A call to action is basically something that urges your audience to act NOW.
-A limited time offer or a coupon is useful in giving your message a sense of urgency---the reader must act quickly in order to take advantage of this special deal.
+A limited time offer or a coupon are useful in giving your message a sense of urgency—the reader must act quickly in order to take advantage of this special deal.